-An updated model (but still Class II Medical Grade Hearing Aids) with redesigned Flexi TetraPalms for a lightweight, comfortable experience.
-Sound is crisp, clear, and natural-sounding.
-Discreet design makes them virtually unnoticeable, even close-up.
+Redesigned tips for a lightweight, comfortable experience.
+Sound is crisp, clear, and natural.
+Discreet design makes them unnoticeable, even at close range.
 Boasts superior noise filtration and feedback reduction.
-Comes with lifetime licensed support, critical for long-term success as hearing changes over time.
+Comes with lifetime licensed support.

 Occasional reports of feedback.
 The most expensive option on our list.